Skip to content

 Lifecycle of a UI extension

-UI extensions run in an invisible, sandboxed iframe that asynchronously sends UI updates to the Stripe Dashboard, which then displays the UI updates.
-A single sandbox can accommodate multiple views at the same time.
+UI extensions run in an invisible, sandboxed iframe that asynchronously sends UI updates to the Stripe Dashboard.
+A single sandboxed iframe can accommodate multiple views at the same time.

-The lifecycle of the sandbox and the views it powers works like this:
+The lifecycle of the sandboxed iframe and the views it powers works like this:

-- The Dashboard loads the UI extension sandbox, which happens between when the Dashboard loads and when the user opens the app.
+• The Dashboard loads the UI extension iframe, which happens between when the Dashboard loads and when the user opens the app.

-- When a view needs to be displayed, the Dashboard waits for the sandbox to be initialised, and then directs the sandbox to mount the correct view and passes in the appropriate context.
+• When a view needs to be displayed, the Dashboard waits for the sandboxed iframe to initialise, and then directs it to mount the correct view and passes in the appropriate context.

-- The sandbox might stay running or shut down depending on resource usage.
-The only guarantee is that the Dashboard makes a best-effort attempt to allow useEffect and other cleanup handlers to run before terminating the sandbox.
+• The sandboxed iframe might stay running or shut down depending on resource usage.
+The only guarantee is that the Dashboard makes a best-effort attempt to allow useEffect and other clean-up handlers to run before terminating the iframe.

 Lifecycle of a Stripe Apps UI extension